 Any request for leave of absence should be made in writing to the Head Teacher at least 2 weeks prior to the desired absence.
 Forms are available at the school office.
 She will then invite parents/carers to school for an interview to discuss the request.

-Attendance as a percentage for academic year 2015-16 96.6%
+Attendance for academic year 2019-20: 96.32%

-Attendance target for 2016-17:
+Attendance target for 2020-21: 97.50%

 Pastoral Care